 All activists follow the action consensus, which is a framework explaining why and how we are going to do the action.
 Even though the whole group usually pursues a common goal (eg. blocking coal-mining infrastructures), it does not mean that affinity group cannot organise autonomously.
 Indeed, as long as they respect the action consensus, groups are free to self-organise.
-Ende Gelände, as a mass action, relies on a balance between flexibility and a common purpose, between autonomy and collective consciousness.
-This flexibility can help to attract both experienced an unexperienced activists, by offering different types of engagement during the action.
+Ende Gelände, as a mass

 Moreover, the action usually includes a demonstration and sometimes also a non-disobedient finger, both for people who are very vulnerable to repression and who should not be taken into custody if possible.
 Our actions are always synchronised with other demonstrations and smaller actions happening in the same area.
-For example in Summer 2017, we have developed an area concept together with other groups according to which different kinds of protests (demonstrations, human chains, civil disobedient actions of different sizes etc.) would happen at the same time in the same geographical area.
-This parea concepts was a way to increase cooperation and offer multiple ways to act for climate justice.
+For example in Summer 2017, we have developed an area conceptogether with other groups according to which different kinds of protests (demonstrations, human chains, civil disobedient actions of different sizes etc.) would happen at the same time in the same geographical area.
+This area conceptowas a way to increase cooperation and offer multiple ways to act for climate justice.

-Indeed, we strongly believe in the power of tactical diversity, that is why we try to build coalitions with many actors with different tactics, from environmental NGOs to Fridays to Future, from local residents to long-term occupations or autonomously acting small groups (→ Chapter Outreach and Coalitions, p.
-6).
+Indeed, we strongly believe in the power of tactical diversity, that is why we try to build coalitions with many actors with different tactics, from environmental NGOs to Fridays to Future, from local residents to long-term occupations or autonomously acting small groups ( $\rightarrow$ Chapter Outreach and Coalitions, p.
+9).